Ending a tenancy

 Your landlord may be willing to let you leave your tenancy early, before the end of the fixed term; this is called ‘surrendering the tenancy’.
 Both sides must agree to this, and it's important to get a written agreement between you and your landlord in case of any future dispute.
 You can find further information on ending different types of tenancies from the Shelter and Gov.uk websites.

 In order to gain possession of a tenanted property you must follow the correct legal procedure.
 Ordinarily you'll need to give your tenant two months’ notice (depending on the type of tenancy), and you can't ask them to leave during the fixed term of the tenancy (normally the first six or 12 months) unless you're both in agreement.
+You will likely need to use the prescribed form.

 The exact process you need to follow depends on the type of tenancy.
 If you don't follow the correct procedure you could be committing an illegal eviction, which is a criminal offence, and your tenant and/or ourselves could take legal action against you.
 You can find more information on the process you must follow from the Gov.uk website.